GitauHarrison/notes/chartjs.md

     submit = SubmitField('Register')
 ```

-Here, we want to capture a teacher's email, username and their password to protect their account.
+Here, we want to capture a teacher's email, username, and password to protect their account.
 A few arguments are used to validate a teacher's credentials.
 For example:

 - `DataRequred` ensures that the field is not empty.
 - `Length` ensures that the field is at least 1 character long and at most 64 characters long.
 - `Email` ensures that the field has a valid email address.
-- `Regexp` ensures that the field only contains letters, numbers, dots or underscores.
+- `Regexp` ensures that the field only contains letters, numbers, dots, or underscores.
 - `EqualTo` ensures that the password fields match.

 `Email()` requires that we install `email-validator`, so remember to do so in the terminal (`pip3 install email-validator`).